rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 ---
 title: Installing NVIDIA GPU Drivers
 author: Joseph Brinkman
-contributors:
+contributors: Steven Spencer
 ---

 ## Introduction

 Nvidia is one of the most popular GPU manufacturers.
-There is more than one way to install Nvidia GPU drivers.
+You can install Nvidia GPU drivers in more than one way.
 This guide uses Nvidia's official repository to install their drivers.
-Therefore much of this guide is referenced from [Nvidia's installation guide](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf).
+For that reason, [Nvidia's installation guide](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf) is heavily referenced here.

 !!!
 Note